How Your Small Backyard Deck Could Feel This Peaceful

 Vertical Space Utilization-backyard

-• Install tall privacy screens with built-in planters
+• Install tall privacy screens with built-in planters at multiple heights

-• Use wall-mounted furniture that folds down when needed
+• Use wall-mounted furniture that folds down when needed for activities

-• Create vertical gardens with climbing plants
+• Create vertical gardens with climbing plants on trellises or wire frameworks

-• Mount lighting fixtures at different heights
+• Mount lighting fixtures at different heights to create visual layers

 Color Psychology for Peaceful Spaces